[5 Minute Read]

 Using plenum or PVC (Polyvinyl Chloride) cable comes down to your building’s HVAC system.

-Plenum cable is designed to operate in a “return air” space in the building.
+Plenum cable is designed to operate in a “return air” space.
 Typically these spaces are above a suspended ceiling or beneath a raised floor.
-They are a “return air” space because it's where HVAC systems get the air to the heat or cool.
+They are a “return air” space because it's where HVAC systems get the air to heat or cool.

 Plenum cable is more expensive than PVC because of the less flammable compounds used in production.
 The cable must pass a burn test that measures flame spread and smoke emissivity when exposed to a flame of a certain intensity and duration.
 When plenum burns, it puts off less poisonous gas.
 Alternatively, PVC releases hydrochloric acid and dioxin as it burns.

-Q: Do I need 1 or 2 cables per work area?
+Q: Do I need 1 or 2 data cables per work area?

 This decision is a widely debated topic.
-The fact is, cable is inexpensive relative to the entire telecommunications system and building that it serves.
+The fact is cable is low maintenance and inexpensive relative to the entire telecommunications system and structure that it serves.
 The increased functionality and bandwidth from one more data cable can be priceless.
-Going back and adding cables can be expensive and cumbersome, especially after drywall is in place.
+However, going back and adding cables and wiring can be expensive and cumbersome, especially after the drywall is in place.
+Due to the cost and complications of adding cables later, we recommend installing all low voltage wiring during the initial construction.

 TIA/EIA-568-B.1 advises two drops per work area.
 Stating, “This Standard recognizes the importance of both voice and data telecommunications in a commercial building.
-A minimum of two telecommunications outlet/connectors shall be provided for each individual work area...
+At least two telecommunications outlets/connectors shall be provided for each work area.
 Consideration should be given to installing additional outlets/connectors based on present and projected needs.”

 Q: Should I compare Mhz?